Frederick William Adolf, Prince of Nassau-Siegen: Difficulties with the Catholic Fürst William Hyacinth

-When on 29 March 1707 William Hyacinth had the innocent citizen Friedrich Flender beheaded without trial or conviction, the complaints of the Catholic population to the Aulic Council became so urgent that the latter ordered the cathedral chapter in Cologne to investigate the abuses in the Catholic part of Nassau-Siegen.
+When on 29 March 1707 William Hyacinth had the innocent citizen Friedrich Flender beheaded without trial or conviction, the complaints of the Catholic population to the Aulic Council became so urgent that the latter ordered the cathedral chapter in Cologne to investigate the abuses in the Catholic part of Nassau-Siegen (because the Archbishop of Cologne was in imperial ban at the time, the cathedral chapter governed the Archdiocese of Cologne).
 The subjects of William Hyacinth were particularly annoyed by an edict proclaimed on 8 November 1706, according to which anyone who had a fortune and could pay the taxes but did not, had to have their heads cut off.
 The Friedrich Flender case had shown that William Hyacinth was indeed serious about carrying out such threats.

 On 20 April 1707 representatives of the cathedral chapter in Cologne appeared in Siegen with an armed contingent and occupied Siegen Castle.
 William Hyacinth fled headlong, first to Burbach, then via Hadamar to Limburg an der Lahn.
 There he invited William II of Nassau-Dillenburg and Francis Alexander of Nassau-Hadamar and pointed out to them what it could mean if a Nassau area were to fall permanently under the administration of the Archdiocese of Cologne.
 The cohesion within the House of Nassau was so great that the relatives even promised their support to such an incompetent man as William Hyacinth in order to regain governmental power.

 The next year and a half, William Hyacinth stayed in Regensburg.
 His attempts at the Imperial Diet achieved nothing.
 Furthermore, at that time he also tried to sell the Catholic principality of Nassau-Siegen.
 He offered it to Frederick I of Prussia, but the latter did not even consider it because he knew that such a sale would be against the Nassau house laws.
 Willem Hyacinth also offered it to his Protestant second cousin Frederick William Adolf.
 The latter did not accept the offer because everyone could foresee that the Catholic line of Nassau-Siegen sooner or later would become extinct without male heirs and that the part of the land would fall to the Protestant relatives anyway.
+But actually the Protestant line already became extinct in the male line in 1734, while the Catholic line became extinct in the male line in 1743.

 In October 1712 Frederick William Adolf and William Hyacinth reached an agreement about their share in the city of Siegen.
 William Hyacinth ceded the Catholic land to Frederick William Adolf in exchange for an annual pension of 12,000 Reichsthalers.
-There was even an intention to marry off Maria Anna Josepha, William Hyacinth’s underage daughter, to the even younger reformed Hereditary Prince Frederick William.
+There was even an intention to marry off Maria Anna Josepha, William Hyacinth's underage daughter, to the even younger reformed Hereditary Prince Frederick William.
 All this was done not in the least to get rid of the troublesome foreign administration.